28 April – 2 May 2025

 Afternoon Chair Introduction

-Fireside Chat: Titans of Industry – Bold Moves
+Keynote Fireside – Titans of Industry: Bold Moves by Nigel Morris

 Panel 5: Venture Debt – Africa’s Missing Piece?